rafflebox-technologies-inc/programming-assignment/README.md

 The solution should include:

-1. A front end web application that allows a user to enter and remove the `time` and `temperature` of a `city`.
+1. A `front end web application` that allows a user to enter and remove the `time` and `temperature` of a `city`.
-2. An api that stores the `time` `temperature` and `city` into a local database (eg.SQLLite)
+2. An `api` that stores the `time` `temperature` and `city` into a local database (eg. SQL-Lite)
 3. Once entered the front end should display the `time` `temperature` and `city`.
 It should always display the most recent `temperature` (and no more than single temperature for the same city).

-Preferably your design should be built using the following technologies (if you use a different technology please explain the reasoning):
+Your design should be built using the following technologies (if you use a different technology please explain the reasoning):

 1. Front end web app - Vue.js
-2. Backend api - Node.js (Express and TypeScript preferably)
+2. Backend api - Node.js (Express and TypeScript)
-3. Database - Either NoSQL or RDBMS
+3. Database - SQL-Lite or PostgreSQL

 Your solution should be...